shoesareme/Axiom-Environment-Graphing-Calculator/README.md

 ## Currently working on:

 - ### Normal Graphing Calculator
-- Fixing Continuity Bug [MOSTLY DONE]
-- Speeding up method 3
 - Method 4 (Method 2 version of method 3)
 - Inverse Method ??? (method 5) (x^2 -> sqrt(x))
 - pConstant customization (parameter for class or derived from calculation or both)
+- Safety features
+- Method 2/4 bug
+- Integration with customMath.py
 - Class parameter customization and general parameter customization [Backlog]
 - Comments [never]
 - ### Environments and Environment Graphing Calculator (mod of normal cal)
 - Develop Normal Math Enviroment (Int and Float)
-- Complex Environment
+- Complex Environment [Backlog]
-- Modular Environment
+- Modular Environment [Backlog]
 - Integrating enviroments with code
+- Other systems [Backlog]
 - Get rid of EXEC (maybe or move it elsewhere)
 - ### Other
 - Documentation
-- Wiki??
+- Wiki (yes)
 - How To Use
 - Readme
 - File Formating